-This page is about the skill of relaxation and the relaxation response.
-What is relaxation?
+Maybe you are familiar with relaxation techniques, and you know about the various ways to bring about the relaxation response, or perhaps you may be wondering, "what is relaxation?"
 Relaxation is the act of relaxing the mind and body, and can also be defined as the state of being relaxed.

 During a relaxation exercise (such as progressive muscle relaxation, visualization, meditation, or another relaxation technique) muscle tension decreases, blood pressure goes down, the mind becomes calm, and the harmful effects of prolonged stress are counteracted.